 Data are provided as links to dates for CTD measurements.
 By choosing a specific date, users gain access to GIF files containing processed data in the form of maps that illustrate transect and vertical profile data.

 Students can process and stack transect images using an image processing tool such as ImageJ.
 Students can create representations by to observe seasonal and annual variations in salinity, temperature, density, and fluorescence.
 Transects can also be examined in the months leading up to two red tide incidents that are shown for 03/30/98 and 05/18/98, allowing students to make or test predictions about factors that contribute to bloom formation.

 Image processing tools, such as ImageJ, can be used to process and stack GIF images and to create animations.
 The Earth Exploration Toolkit provides information on obtaining ImageJ.
 The National Institutes of Health provide a brief tutorial on basic concepts and use of ImageJ.

 About the Data

-The Transect project provides data archived as images.
+The Transect ( This site may be offline. ) project provides data archived as images.
 Salinity, density, and temperature were measured using CTD casts for 30 meter vertical profiles.
 Transect data collection occurred in 5 mile increments, extending up to 30 miles offshore (Gulf of Mexico; Sarasota Springs, FL).
 A fluorometer attached to the CTD was used to measure fluorescence (inferring phytoplankton density).